Avijit200318/Agri-Scan/README.md

-# Yield Smart
+# Agri Scan

 ## Overview

-YieldSmart is a comprehensive agricultural solution encompassing both a web platform and an Android mobile application.
+Agri Scan is a comprehensive agricultural solution encompassing both a web platform and an Android mobile application.
 This integrated system leverages IoT technology and artificial intelligence to empower farmers with tools for effective crop management and disease diagnosis.
-By combining the convenience of a mobile app with the analytical capabilities of a web platform, YieldSmart offers farmers a seamless and versatile solution to optimize their farming practices.
+By combining the convenience of a mobile app with the analytical capabilities of a web platform, Agri Scan offers farmers a seamless and versatile solution to optimize their farming practices.

 ## Table of Contents
 - [Features](#features)